Abbeville, Alabama: 20th century to present

+On November 5, 2002, Kirkland Street was hit by an F2 tornado.
+The tornado destroyed several single-family homes, mobile homes and many other homes and businesses.
+The damage at the Abbeville High School was deemed too costly to repair and was rebuilt in a new location.
+Downed power lines and uprooted trees were numerous and widespread.
+The Old Pioneer Cemetery was especially hard-hit.

 Geography

 Abbeville is located at 31°33′59″N 85°15′5″W (31.566367, -85.251300).

 The city is located in southeastern Alabama along U.S. Route 431, Alabama State Route 10, and Alabama State Route 27.
 U.S. 431 runs from north to south along the western side of the city as a four-lane divided highway, leading north 27 mi to Eufaula and southwest 27 mi to Dothan.
 AL-10 runs from west to east through the center of town as Washington Street, and leads east 13 mi to the Georgia state line near Fort Gaines and northwest 17 mi to Blue Springs.
 AL-27 leads southwest from the city 31 mi to Ozark.

 According to the U.S. Census Bureau, the city has a total area of 15.6 sqmi, of which 15.6 sqmi is land and 0.1 sqmi (0.32%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Abbeville has a humid subtropical climate, abbreviated "Cfa" on climate maps.